 Animal studies show that clove extract and manganese may help increase bone mineral density.
 More research is needed to confirm these effects.

 Some research indicates that the compounds found in cloves could help treat stomach ulcers.

-They are most commonly caused by reductions in the protective lining of the stomach that are due to factors like stress, infection and genetics (32).
+They’re most commonly caused by reductions in the protective lining of the stomach, which are due to factors like stress, infection, and genetics (

-In one animal study, the essential oil from cloves was shown to increase the production of gastric mucus (33).
+In one animal study, essential oil from cloves was shown to increase the production of gastric mucus (

-Another animal study found that clove extract helped treat stomach ulcers and had effects similar to several anti-ulcer medications (35).
+Another animal study found that clove extract helped treat stomach ulcers and exhibited effects similar to those of several anti-ulcer medications (

 Though the anti-ulcer effects of cloves and their compounds may be promising, further studies are needed on their effects in humans.